richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_basics.md

 - Resource type based on infrastructure object it can create.
 - Arguments - input details to create resource.
 - Resource local name - reference within existing module so you can call values elsewhere in your code.
-- Meta-arguments - they allow you to change behaviour of arguments e.g. count.
+- Meta-arguments - they allow you to change the behaviour of arguments e.g. count.

 ```
 resource "azurerm_resource_group" "resource_group" {